 For many, the idea of becoming an empty nester is still a haze in the distant future.
-But, as Chrissy Reitenauer and many other empty nesters know, the present catches up to the distant future sooner than you think.
+But, as Chrissy Reitenauer, senior product analyst, and many other empty nesters know, the present catches up to the distant future sooner than you think.

 In 2018, Reitenauer answered the company’s call for volunteers to help mentor children through Big Brothers Big Sisters of the Lehigh Valley’s (BBBSLV) Morning Mindfulness program at Lincoln Elementary School in Bethlehem, and she has been with them ever since.